LESdylan/mental-mosaic/projects/!! First Unresolvable Project  Minitalk.md

 - server send ACK back to client for each bit
 - Clients wait for ACK before sending next bit
 - Timeout and retry mechanism
+- Ownership is a synchronization mechanism that ensures only one client at a time can send data to the server, preventing race conditions and data corruption.
 ##### 3. Signal-safe functions only:
 `man signal-safety`
 ##### 4. Proper signal blocking